Rishikant181/Rettiwt-Core/README.md

 # Rettiwt-Core

-A library for generating request configurations to various Twitter API resources.
+A library for generating requests for Twitter API

 ## Prerequisites